-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method inyear?
-Depreciation of property plant and equipment The following asset categories have general asset lives: Operational Vehicles - straight line over 10 years.
-Ancillary Vehicles - straight line over 5 years.
-Equipment - straight line over 5 years.
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Depreciation and Amortisation The following asset categories have general asset lives: •Operational Vehicles -straight line over 10 years. •Ancillary Vehicles -straight line over 5 years. •Equipment -straight line over 5 years.
 Depreciation is provided for all fixed assets with a finite life on a straight line basis.
 Asset lives for buildings are obtained from the Valuer.
 Freehold land is not depreciated.
 No depreciation is accounted for in the year of acquisition but is accounted for in the year of disposal.
 Consistent asset lives applied to each asset category.
 Valuer used for PPE and estimated remaining useful life assessments.
 The method makes some generalisations.
 For example, buildings tend to have a useful life of 50 years.
-Although in specific examples based upon a valuation review, a new building can have a life as short as 25 years or as long. as 70 years depending on the construction materials used.
+Although in specific examples based upon a valuation review, a new building can have a life as short as 25 years or as long as 70 years depending on the construction materials used.
 This life would be recorded in accordance with the local qualified RICS or CIB Member.
-No Provision for irrecoverable debts A provision is estimated using a proportion basis of an aged debt listing.
-Members of the finance team calculate the provisions from the aged debt listing based upon prior experience.
-No A consistent proportion of the aged debt listing is applied after any specific debts have been provided for where circumstances of certainty are known.
-The proportion is based upon the type of debt and historic payment pattern.
 No